Slabserver/slabserver.github.io/docs/documentation/nexus/spectator-servers/index.md

 - Fly is toggleable.
 - No clip lets you move through blocks to get inside builds.
 - You cannot place or break any blocks.
 The worlds are frozen exactly as they were.
-- Mobs are frozen in place
+- Mobs are frozen in place.
 - You can read any lectern books left in the world.

 ## Getting Around